keithalewis/umf/la.md

 Linear algebra is the study of linear structures and functions that preserve this structure.
 Vector spaces are a mathematical sweet spot.
 They are completely characterized by their dimension.
+Linear operators between vector spaces have a Jordan canonical form.

 ## Vector Space